Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Theory

 \subsection{Consistency of Community Detection and Edge Selection}

-One implication of our model is that we can recover the community structure of the nodes given the low-rank parameterization of $\bTheta$.
-Community detection is a fundamental and frequently studied problem in network analysis; see \citet{goldenberg2010survey} for a survey.
-We show that our community detection solution achieves the strong consistency.
-Specifically, we show our solution can correctly recover the true community labels for all nodes with probability $1-O(K/n)$, while allowing the number of communities to grow sub-linearly with $n$.
-Here $K$ is the number of communities and $n$ is the number of nodes in the network.
+One implication of our model is that we may recover the community structure of the nodes given the low-rank parameterization of $\bTheta$.
+We show that our solution can correctly recover the true community labels for all nodes with probability $1-O(K/n)$, while allowing the number of communities $K$ to grow sub-linearly with the number of nodes $n$.

 We first formally define the true underlying community structure.
 Based on $\U^*$ from the decomposition $\bTheta^* = \U^*\bLambda\U^{*\top}$, the true community structure is determined by the rows of $\U^*$ in that there are $K$ distinct groups of rows, such that